 Marcie: I can't begin to tell you how embarrassed I was when he told me Chance was his legal first name, not some cute little nickname.
 It was his mother's maiden name.
 And the more I found out about the real person behind all those tabloid headlines, the more impressed I was and the more I liked him.

 You mentioned your special projects.
 What did you mean by that?

-Chance: I have several projects I finance and am actively involved with, things I don't want the media to know about.
-I don't want the other people involved to find their pictures and names on the front page of a tabloid newspaper.
+Chance: I have several projects I finance and am actively, hand's on involved with, things I don't want the media to know about.
+I don't want the other people involved to find their pictures and names on the front page of some tabloid newspaper.

 What type of projects?

 Chance: (flashes a sly grin) You can find out all about them in the book.